swesterveld/udacity-nd004-p4-conference-organization-app/README.md

 This code has been *reviewed by me*.
 According to me, based on the rubric used by the Udacity reviewer, this code at least:
 - [x] Meets Specifications: App is architected as a Web Service API.
+(App Architecture)
 - [x] Meets Specifications: App supports a variety of possible front-end clients.
+(App Architecture)
 - [x] Exceeds Specifications: Student implements additional functionality such as an entity for speakers.
+(Task 1: Design Choices)
 - [x] Exceeds Specifications: The README file includes an explanation of the design decissions behind the additional functionality.
+(Task 1: Design Choices)
-- [x] Meets Specifications: Student response shows understanding of the process of data modeling and justifies their implementation decisions for the chosen data types
+- [x] Meets Specifications: Student response shows understanding of the process of data modeling and justifies their implementation decisions for the chosen data types.
+(Task 1: Design Choices)
 - [x] Meets Specifications: Users are able to mark sessions they are interested in and retrieve their own current wishlist.
+(Task 2: Session Wishlist)
 - [x] Meets Specifications: Users are able to delete a session from their wishlist.
+(Task 2: Session Wishlist)
 - [x] Meets Specifications: The README file describes two additional query types that are consistent with the goals of the project.
+(Task 3:
+  Additional Queries)
 - [x] Meets Specifications: Both of the proposed queries are implemented.
+(Task 3: Additional Queries)
 - [x] Meets Specifications: In the README, student describes the reason for the problem with the provided query.
+(Task 3: Additional Queries)
 - [x] Exceeds Specifications: Student has implemented the proposed solution(s) in actual code.
+(Task 3: Additional Queries)
 - [x] Meets Specifications: Student imlplements `getFeaturedSpeaker()`.
+(Task 4:
+  Featured Speaker)
 - [x] Meets Specifications: Students uses App Engine's Task Queue when implementing the featured speaker logic.
+(Task 4: Featured Speaker)
 - [x] Meets Specifications: Code is ready for personal review and neatly formatted.
+(Code Quality)
 - [x] Meets Specifications: Code follows an intuitive easy-to-follow logical structure.
+(Code Readability)
 - [x] Meets Specifications: Comments are present and effectively explain longer code procedures.
+(Code Readability)
 - [x] Meets Specifications: README file is included.
+(Documentation)
 - [x] Meets Specifications: The README file provides details of all the steps required to successfully run the application.
+(Documentation)

 ## Setup Instructions